-Florida International University, located in Gainesville, Florida, has continually been ranked as one of the nation’s best and most comprehensive forensic science colleges.
-In 2021, the U.S. News & World Report ranked the FIU chemistry department in the top 50 chemistry programs in the nation.
+Florida International University, located in Miami, Florida, has continually been ranked as one of the nation’s best and most comprehensive forensic science colleges.

 George Washington University in Washington, DC is consistently in the top 100 national universities and is one of the more prestigious private colleges for forensic chemistry.
 Because of its location, students in the forensic chemistry program have proximity to hands-on experiences with some of the largest governmental forensic departments.

-GWU offers two forensic chemistry degree options; a combined bachelor of science and master of forensic science (MFS) in forensic chemistry and a stand-alone MFS in forensic chemistry and other graduate-level programs in forensic science.
+GWU offers three forensic chemistry degree options; a combined bachelor of science and master of forensic science (MFS) in forensic chemistry; a stand-alone MFS in forensic chemistry; an MFS in forensic microbiology; and a graduate certificate in forensic investigation.

 Lake Superior State University has been ranked as one of the top 70 regional universities, making it a good option for students who prefer smaller class sizes.
 This college accepts almost 90 percent of applicants and has a student population of only 2,500 students.
 Students in this program can complete valuable internships and real-life experiences with local and state governmental agencies.
-The LSSU program has been approved by the American Chemical Society and the American Academy of Forensic Sciences.
+The LSSU program has been approved by the American Chemical Society.

-Loyola University New Orleans, located in New Orleans, Louisiana, boasts the prestigious Loyola name and a high academic record, and some of the best professors in forensic chemistry.
-Ranked in the top 100 for best undergraduate teaching by U.S. News & World Report, Loyola is a Jesuit institution whose department of chemistry and biochemistry awards BS degrees certified by the American Chemical Society.
+Loyola University New Orleans boasts a high academic record and some of the best professors in forensic chemistry.
+Ranked in the top 100 for best undergraduate teaching by U.S. News & World Report, Loyola is a Jesuit institution whose Department of Chemistry and Biochemistry awards BS degrees certified by the American Chemical Society.

-The program began by offering a bachelor’s degree in forensic science and has since expanded to provide a full slate of degree programs, including graduate certificates, undergraduate and doctoral degrees.
-In 2021, the U.S. News & World Report ranked MSU as 80th overall in national universities.
+The program began by offering a bachelor’s degree in forensic science and has since expanded to provide a full slate of degree programs, including graduate certificates, and undergraduate and doctoral degrees.
+In 2023, the U.S. News & World Report ranked MSU 77th overall in national universities.

 Ohio University, located in Athens, Ohio, offers students the opportunity to pursue a FEPAC-accredited BS in forensic chemistry.
 Graduates of this program go on to add to their education with master’s degrees, PhDs, or even MDs.
 In addition to chemistry courses, students will gain an education in biological sciences, calculus, physics, statistics, and more.
-Graduates from this program are prepared for professional or academic careers in a variety of forensic chemistry fields.
+This program prepares graduates for professional or academic careers in various forensic chemistry fields.

 Penn State, located in State College, Pennsylvania, is among the most revered schools when it comes to distance learning as well as its excellent forensic science programs.
 Penn State boasts outstanding professors and cutting-edge facilities.

-Sam Houston State University in Huntsville, Texas consistently earns top rankings in U.S. News & World Report for top public schools and top performers on social mobility.
+Sam Houston State University in Huntsville, Texas consistently earns top rankings in the U.S. News & World Report for top public schools and top performers on social mobility.
 The university has low costs and great opportunities for students.
-Students can choose to pursue a BS in forensic chemistry, with or without a minor in criminal justice.
+Students can choose to pursue a BS in forensic chemistry with a minor in criminal justice.
 The minor option offers the students a much more comprehensive understanding of the legal aspects of forensic science, which prepares them for a broader spectrum of post-graduation jobs.

-St. Edward’s University in Austin, Texas, is ranked as a top 10 regional university and fifth in the nation in the U.S. News & World Report’s list of best colleges for veterans.
-Students pursuing a bachelor of science in forensic chemistry from St. Edward’s have some of the best research and internship opportunities in the nation.
-Students in this program also have access to the Welch Foundation undergraduate research scholarship, which pays for forensic chemistry-related research.
+St. Edward’s University in Austin, Texas, is ranked as a top 10 regional university and eighth in the nation in the U.S. News & World Report’s list of best regional universities in the west.
+Students pursuing a bachelor of science in forensic chemistry from St. Edward’s have some of the nation’s best research and internship opportunities.

 Texas A&M University, located in College Station, Texas A&M, offers two bachelor of science degrees: a scientific emphasis accredited by FEPAC and a pre-law emphasis.
 Forensic chemistry is covered in an upper-division forensic soil science course that teaches students trace evidence techniques for analyzing crime scene evidence.

-University of Central Florida, located in Orlando, offers a bachelor of science in forensic science.
-This program offers two distinct tracks in biochemistry with a strong DNA focus and a chemistry track emphasizing chromatographic, spectroscopic, and micro-analytical techniques.
+The University of Central Florida, located in Orlando, offers a bachelor of science in forensic science.
+This program offers two distinct tracks: biochemistry with a strong DNA focus and a chemistry track emphasizing chromatographic, spectroscopic, and micro-analytical techniques.

-University of Central Oklahoma, the Forensic Science Institute at UCO is a research and training organization dedicated to academic excellence.
-It offers two FEPAC-accredited bachelor’s of science degree programs in forensic science: chemistry & molecular biology and digital forensics.
+The University of Central Oklahoma’s Forensic Science Institute is a research and training organization dedicated to academic excellence.
+It offers four FEPAC-accredited bachelor of science degree programs in forensic science: chemistry, molecular biology, digital forensics, and forensic investigations.
 This program provides competitive internship opportunities and is unique in that it requires a comprehensive exam and a capstone project for undergraduate students as part of their degree completion requirements.

-University of North Texas in Denton, Texas, has a well-regarded forensic science program, including a FEPAC-accredited BS in forensic science.
-The BS degree program focuses on both chemistry and biology, offering a breadth of opportunity that not all programs do.
+The University of North Texas in Denton, Texas, has a well-regarded forensic science program, including a FEPAC-accredited BS in forensic science.
+The BS degree program focuses on both chemistry and biology as well as biochemistry, offering a breadth of opportunity that not all programs do.
 Students at UNT can pursue internships and professional experience with police departments and labs across the state of Texas to prepare for future forensic science positions.

 Towson University, located in Towson, Maryland, has a forensic chemistry program known for being rigorous and student-centered.
-Students can pursue a forensic chemistry major or minor in chemistry and apply for an honors program that requires completing an honors thesis proposal and project.
+The university has an undergraduate program with a major in forensic chemistry and a master’s in forensic science program.

-Three tracks are offered to help students specialize in general forensic science, trace evidence/drug analysis track (which provides a strong chemistry background), and DNA.
+The undergraduate program offers three tracks to help students specialize in general forensic science, trace evidence/drug analysis track (which provides a strong chemistry background), and DNA.
 Internship opportunities are available in law enforcement, government or private forensic chemistry, or toxicology laboratories.

 University at Albany SUNY, located in Albany, New York, is one of the most prestigious places to get a degree in forensic chemistry.
 U.S. News & World Report ranks this school very highly, based on the educational opportunities provided at the school and pedagogy and facilities for learning.
-This school offers a bachelor of science (BS) degree in forensic chemistry, a master of science (MS) in forensic chemistry, and a PhD in analytical/forensic chemistry.
+This school offers a bachelor of science (BS) degree in chemistry with a major in forensic chemistry.

-University of Mississippi, located near Oxford in University, Mississippi, is one of the oldest universities in America.
-Ole Miss has a tradition of excellence, confirmed by the U.S. News & World Report who ranks this R1 institution highly on several top educational quality metrics.
+The University of Mississippi, located near Oxford in University, Mississippi, is one of the oldest universities in America.
+Ole Miss has a tradition of excellence, confirmed by the U.S. News & World Report, which ranks this R1 institution highly on several top educational quality metrics.
 Currently, the University of Mississippi offers a BS in forensic chemistry.

-West Chester University of Pennsylvania, located in West Chester, Pennsylvania, offers a bachelor’s of science in forensic and toxicological chemistry.
+The West Chester University of Pennsylvania, located in West Chester, Pennsylvania, offers a bachelor of science in forensic and toxicological chemistry.
 This FEPAC-accredited program emphasizes fundamental chemistry concepts, communication skills, and ethical principles and practices related to forensic chemistry careers.

 Students in this program follow an approved four-year curriculum that culminates in an internship.
 Graduates from this program pursue careers in pharmaceutical and environmental industries and doctoral degree programs at prestigious universities across the nation.